Beraliv/beraliv.dev/packages/blog2/src/content/2023-12-21-story-of-unknown-low-tier-device-and-its-mse-issues-lvt-notes.md

 #### Simultaneous SourceBuffer.appendBuffer calls on audio and video SourceBuffer instances could complete to each other leading to unhealthy buffer

-This issue depends on how MSE/EME player is implemented.
-When `SourceBuffer` instances are handled separately, some Living Room devices cannot cope with simultaneous [`SourceBuffer['appendBuffer']`](https://www.w3.org/TR/media-source-2/#dom-sourcebuffer-appendbuffer) calls correctly which leads to unhealthy buffer.
+This issue depends on MSE/EME player implementation.
+When audio and video `SourceBuffer` instances are managed separately, some Living Room devices and STBs cannot cope with simultaneous [`SourceBuffer['appendBuffer']`](https://www.w3.org/TR/media-source-2/#dom-sourcebuffer-appendbuffer) calls correctly which leads to unhealthy buffer.

 It can be mitigated by introducing some kind of "manager" which handles `SourceBuffer['appendBuffer']` calls in one place (such as [StreamingEngine in `shaka-player`](https://github.com/shaka-project/shaka-player/blob/025502a70c885216b9bbc063025ae80a72780fe6/lib/media/streaming_engine.js#L58)).